 In particular, one of the areas I do appreciate understanding better is the agricultural side, the vineyard if you will.
 The mystique that was wine has changed for me.
 Don’t get me wrong, I still love it, but I have got over the whole ‘posh’ thing that seems to be associated with wine.
 All it took was some very long hours of back breaking, get my hands dirty, build a few callouses work in our vineyard to knock over that pedestal.

 And, although I may prefer to wear my rosy coloured glasses when it comes to wine tasting, I like the reality that is behind wine making.
-What is in affect an agricultural crop, one with a lot of potential, one of the few that people are actually willing to pay money for (well mostly), but like any crop one that can also hit hard times.
+What is in affect an agricultural crop.
+A crop with a lot of potential, one of the few that people are actually willing to pay money for (well mostly).
+But, like any crop, one that can also hit hard times.

-2016 will go down probably as a very bad year here in France, definitely as a very hard year.
-The rain has not stopped since, well, I can’t remember when.
-The odd sunny days amongst are lost in the mire of fog, frost, hail and mud.
-There was a deep frost on the 26th of April that hit us and has killed about 40 – 50% of our crop this year.
-Bud burst was just under way, when the leaves start to come out, and the frost hit, killing the new growth.
-And with the continuous rain it has not been possible to treat the vines against disease and mold, so even if the sun comes out we have a very real risk of losing more crop.
+2016 will go down as a very bad year here in the Chablis area of France, definitely as a very hard year.
+The rain simply did not stop.
+The odd sunny days amongst were lost in the mire of fog, frost, hail and mud.
+There was a deep frost on the 27th of April that killed about 40 – 50% of our crop.
+Bud burst was just under way (when the leaves start to come out) and the frost killed the new growth.

 And one month later hail hit.
 We were lucky with our vineyard as it is lower down, thus warmer, but nearby Chablis was not so lucky, not to mention Champagne, Cognac, Beaujolais and other parts of Burgundy.

 I remember in the past hearing on the news about hail devastating France’s vineyards, and didn’t truly pay much attention.
-Now, with my new found knowledge, I understand and have seen first hand the reality.
-Hail hits hard, it tears and strips the leaves off the vines.
+Now, with my new found knowledge, and callouses, I understand and have seen first hand the reality.
+Frosts kill growth.
+Wet weather brings disease.
+Hail hits hard.
+This latter tears and strips the leaves off the vines.
 Without foliage, even broken foliage, the vines can’t produce the grapes, or what they may produce will have no protection from the elements, particularly the sun (should it come).
 They are in affect of no use.
-And it impacts not just on this year, but next.
+And it impacts not just on this year, but the next.

 So you see, although wine has its romance, and I am all for it, the industry lends itself to a harsh reality behind the label.
 The vagaries of nature determine whether this years crop will be good, bad or simply not at all.
 But it is this vagary that makes for the vast variety and thus interest in wine.
 And it might go a bit toward explaining why some wine is worth the price.